Bradford: Green belt

 Bradford is within a green belt region that extends into the borough and wider surrounding counties.
 It is in place to reduce urban sprawl, prevent the towns in the West Yorkshire Urban Area conurbation from further convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve nearby countryside.
 This is achieved by restricting inappropriate development within the designated areas, and imposing stricter conditions on permitted building.

 The green belt surrounds the Bradford built-up area, separating towns and villages throughout the borough.
 Larger outlying communities such as Bingley, Wilsden, Cottingley, and Thornton are also exempt from the green belt area.
 However, nearby smaller villages, hamlets and rural areas such as Brunthwaite, Keelham, Denholme Gate, Laycock, Esholt, Micklethwaite, Goose Eye, Stanbury, Hainworth, Tong, and Harecroft are 'washed over' by the designation.
 Much semi-rural land on the fringes is also included.
 The area in 2017 amounted to some 23890 ha.

 A subsidiary aim of the green belt is to encourage recreation and leisure interests, with rural landscape features, greenfield areas and facilities including Park Wood, Northcliffe park and woods, Heaton Woods, Chellow Dene woods and reservoirs, Horton Bank country park, Norr Hill, Gilstead recreation park, Stone Circle remains by Shipley Glen, Bracken Hall, River Aire valley, Leeds and Liverpool canal, and the Leeds Country Way.
-In May 2025, West Yorkshire's first national nature reserve, Bradford Pennine Gateway, was created encompassing parts of Penistone Hill, Shipley Glen, and Ilkley Moor.
+In May 2025, West Yorkshire's first national nature reserve, Bradford Pennine Gateway, was created from parts of Penistone Hill, Shipley Glen, and Ilkley Moor.